mit-cml/appinventor-sources/appinventor/docs/markdown/reference/other/tinywebdb.md

 To create your own web service, follow these instructions:

 * Download App Engine for Python at http://code.google.com/appengine/ .
 After installing it, run the GoogleAppEngineLauncher by clicking its icon.
 * Download this [sample code](tinywebdbassets/customtinywebdb.zip).
-It is a zip file containg the source code for your custom tinywebdb web service
+It is a zip file containing the source code for your custom tinywebdb web service
 * Unzip the downloaded zip file.
 It will create a folder named customtinywebdb .
 You can rename it if you want.
 * In the GoogleAppEngineLauncher, choose File | Add Existing Application .
 Browse to set the Path to the customtinywebdb folder you just unzipped.
 Then click the Run button.
 This will launch a test web service that runs on your local machine.
 * You can test the service by opening a browser and entering "localhost:8080" as the URL.
 You'll see the web page interface to your web service.
 The end-goal of this service is to communicate with a mobile app created with App Inventor.
 But the service provides a web page interface to the service to help programmers with debugging.
 You can invoke the get and store operations by hand, view the existing entries, and also delete individual entries